Why Do Employers Hold The First Paycheck? The Answer Here

 How Will I Receive My Paycheck

-You should have been “onboarded” (or have gone through employee orientation in other words) by your HR department.
-This is the process of which the HR department walks you through your employee benefits, files your W-4 form with the federal government and asks for your preferred method of payment.
-Most times the preferred method of payment is direct deposit.
-Direct deposit is much like it sounds, on the date of which you’ll be paid you will receive the payment directly into the bank account you set up with the HR department.
+You should have been “onboarded” (or have gone through employee orientation, in other words) by your HR department.
+This is the process by which the HR department walks you through your employee benefits, files your W-4 form with the federal government, and asks for your preferred method of payment.
+Most times, the preferred method of payment is direct deposit.
+Direct deposit is much like it sounds; on the date of which you’ll be paid, you will receive the payment directly into the bank account you set up with the HR department.
 This would be the bank account that you provided the account number and routing number for.

 If you are unclear on what the payment method is, then you need to contact the HR department or the leadership team as this is a violation of your employee rights.